 No. Instructions and procedures that describe how any member of the investigative team (including collaborators) will conduct the research is part of the experimental methods and, as such, should be addressed within the page limits of the research strategy.

-No. Applications with noncompliant Appendices are withdrawn from the review process as announced in NOT-OD-16-129.
+No. Applications with noncompliant Appendices are withdrawn from the review process.
 The application must be submitted again, with a compliant appendix, for any subsequent due date, in order to be sent forward to review.

 All applications that include appendix materials receive a warning to remind applicants of our latest appendix policy.
 The warning is not an indicator as to whether or not the included appendix material is acceptable.
 It is simply informational.

-In general, no. Items simply moved elsewhere in the application may result in your application being withdrawn (see NOT-OD-17-035).
+In general, no. Items simply moved elsewhere in the application may result in your application being withdrawn.
 However, many items not allowed in the Appendix are specified as required in other parts of the application or allowed within the page limits of the Research Strategy section.